andrzej81/jwt/README.md

 API links:

-- GET "/" to received message "Hello API"
+- GET "/" to received message "Hello API" (no token auth, public available)
 - POST "/getToken" to get JWT token from json data `{ "username" : "your_username", "password" : "your_password" }`
 - GET /list_movies to received json data from server

+  (token auth is needed to access to the resources) (write token into Authenication header)